 California burglary penalties

-The penalties for violating Penal Code 459 PC vary based on whether the charges are for first- or second-degree burglary.
+A violation of Penal Code 459 PC can lead to either misdemeanor charges or felony charges, depending on the circumstances of the crime.
+Penalties for committing burglary vary based on whether the charges are for first- or second-degree burglary.

 First-degree burglary